hydrusnetwork/hydrus/docs/running_from_source.md

 My coding style is unusual and unprofessional.
 Everything is pretty much hacked together.
 If you are interested in how things work, please do look through the source and ask me if you don't understand something.

 I'm constantly throwing new code together and then cleaning and overhauling it down the line.
-I work strictly alone, however, so while I am very interested in detailed bug reports or suggestions for good libraries to use, I am not looking for pull requests or suggestions on style.
+I work strictly alone.
+While I am very interested in detailed bug reports or suggestions for good libraries to use, I am not looking for pull requests or suggestions on style.
 I know a lot of things are a mess.
 Everything I do is [WTFPL](https://github.com/sirkris/WTFPL/blob/master/WTFPL.md), so feel free to fork and play around with things on your end as much as you like.